 A Separate Website for Each Country

-Some codes are “open,” meaning they can be registered for uses other than to represent the country.
+Some codes are “open,” meaning they can be registered for uses other than representing the country.
 For example, .co is the official country code for Columbia, but you probably know it more for its association with “company” or “corporation.”
 Some ISO codes have also been adopted for use with cities: .to is used for Toronto and Tokyo in addition to Tonga.
 ICANNWiki maintains a list of country code top-level domains.

 Cons: Maintaining separate websites for different countries can be expensive.
 Regarding international SEO, you’ll also have to build authority for each website separately.

 Best for: Large businesses with deep resources.
 Because maintaining multiple websites is so expensive, it’s not usually a good choice for smaller businesses.
 An exception is if you are targeting China.
-It can be difficult for websites to rank on Baidu, China’s most prominent search engine, without the .cn top-level domain.
+It can be challenging for websites to rank on Baidu, China’s most prominent search engine, without the .cn top-level domain.

 Examples of companies that use separate websites (ccTLDs) for different countries: